Logo

 Norm Pattis, an attorney for Alex Jones, said the lawsuit was "ridiculous" and denied that there had been any attempt to conceal assets.

-On February 24,2023, Alex Jones claimed that the Department of Justice intended to seize his pet cat, valued at $2,000, to pay debts owed to the Sandy Hook families.
+Alex Jones claimed that he had 50 to 99 creditors, and in February 2023, that the Department of Justice intended to seize his pet cat, valued at $2,000, to pay debts owed to the Sandy Hook families.

-Alex Jones spread discredited conspiracy theories about the 2018 Stoneman Douglas High School shooting.
+Alex Jones spread discredited conspiracy theories about the 2018 Parkland high school shooting.

 Alex Jones stated survivor David Hogg was a crisis actor.

-Fontaine's lawsuit was the first one against Alex Jones regarding mass school shootings.
+Fontaine's lawsuit was the first one against Alex Jones that involved his defamatory statements about mass school shootings.

 Alex Jones has three children with his former wife Kelly Alex Jones.